derek-knox/Coding-For-Designers/README.md

 # Coding for Designers

-Coding for Designers is a work-in-process book that demystifies code and coding relative to concepts designers are already familiar.
-The goal of this approach is to instill a mental model that helps designers better grasp coding concepts faster with deeper understanding.
+Coding for Designers is a work-in-process book that demystifies coding relative to the concepts designers are already familiar with.
+The goal of this book is to instill a mental model that helps designers better grasp coding concepts faster with deeper understanding.

 ![alt text](Coding%20For%20Designers/cover-coding-for-designers.jpg "Coding for Designers")